StephonT/StephonT/README.md

 # Hello World!
 I'm Stephon! 👋🏽 Nice to virtually meet you! 🤝

-I am a Full-Stack Software Engineer based in the state of New Jersey.
-I currently have a career in Law Enforcement with a Business Administration background.
-In the near future, I am looking to transition into a full-time position in the tech industry and utilize my newly developed skills acquired from the Rutgers University Coding Bootcamp.
-With an innate talent for creativity, collaboration, and ability to quickly learn cutting-edge web technologies, I am a positive addition to any software engineering team.
+I'm a certified Red Hat Linux System Administrator with the Security+ CE certification.
+My tech journey combines software engineering prowess with a deep expertise in Linux systems.
+Currently, I'm honing my skills and gearing up to transition into a Linux System Admin role.
+My GitHub is a showcase of projects demonstrating my Linux skills, such as building servers and more.
+Join me on this exciting journey as I aim to make an impact in the tech world and eventually pivot into the cybersecurity sector! 🛡️ #Linux #SysAdmin #Cybersecurity
 <br>
 <br>